 Time Travelers: 19th century dolls

-Duana Gummo and Sheila Walter will be presenting a program on 19th century dolls.
+Duana Gummo and Sheila Walter presented a program on 19th century dolls.
 They are both members of the Union Patriotic League and preform living history demonstrations form various eras.

 Genealogical Society of Pennsylvania